 - 19 Fake Citizenship by Investment Programs Revealed

 The Benefits of Portugal’s Golden Visa

-Before we jump into too many details of how the program works, let’s look at the reasons why you should consider Portugal’s Golden Visa in the first place.
+Before we jump into too many more details about how the program works, let’s look at the reasons why you should consider Portugal’s Golden Visa in the first place.

 Aside from granting you the right to live in Portugal and work toward citizenship, your Golden Visa residence will also allow you to legally work in the country.
-If you don’t want to spend much time in Portugal while you wait for citizenship, you are only required to spend an average of seven days per year there to maintain your residence.
 And, as a resident of an EU country, you have the right to live and work in any of the EU/EEA countries.

 Portugal’s real estate market was never prone to wild speculation either (unlike in the US where unqualified buyers were looking to become “no money down millionaires” before the bubble burst).
 Plus, the country never had sprawling developments of tacky tract homes that swallowed up huge areas of exurbia.

 As a result of Portugal’s more reserved real estate market, some old-school tourist destinations that have retained their authentic charm are still available for sale.
 Thanks to the thousands of Golden Visa investors, the great deals are fewer and farther between than before and the coming changes to the program will likely change this as well.

 However, Portugal is still cheap by European standards.
 If you’re looking for a European property investment with a warm-weather climate, Portugal is worth considering.